-A year after permanently emigrating from New Zealand (other than to Australia) you may apply to withdraw your full KiwiSaver balance (less any accumulated government contributions and any amount transferred from an Australian complying superannuation scheme) or have it transferred to an authorised foreign superannuation scheme.
+A year after permanently emigrating from New Zealand (other than to Australia) you may apply to withdraw your full KiwiSaver balance (less any accumulated government contributions and any amount transferred from an Australian complying superannuation scheme).

 Where you are permitted to withdraw from the Plan following permanent emigration, the Government Contribution amount and any amount that was transferred from an Australian complying superannuation scheme cannot be withdrawn.
 The Government Contribution amount will be repaid to the IRD.